When to start your baby on solid food

 What age should a baby be introduced to solids?

-WHO and NHMRC recommend around 6 months as the age to introduce of solids.
+WHO and NHMRC recommend that solids should be introduced at around 6 months of age.

 What are the signs my baby is ready for solids in addition to breastmilk or formula?